-- Conduct four local hotspot Evidence-Based Enforcement (E-BE) projects, one within each of the CTSP regions. - Conduct a statewide E-BE project in conjunction with the Alabama Law Enforcement Agency (ALEA). - Continue to require the CTSP Coordinators to conduct selective enforcement efforts that focus their plans on hotspot locations identified by the data analyses provided for their respective regions. - Participate in the national "Click It or Ticket" Campaign on the statewide level. - · Conduct a statewide "Drive Sober or Get Pulled Over" Campaign in conjunction with the national campaign. - Conduct sustained E-BE for impaired driving, speeding, and seat belts throughout the year.
+- 1. Conduct four local hotspot Evidence-Based Enforcement (E-BE) projects, one within each of the CTSP regions. - 2.
+Conduct a statewide E-BE project in conjunction with the Alabama Law Enforcement Agency (ALEA). - 3.
+Continue to require the CTSP Coordinators to conduct selective enforcement efforts that focus their plans on hotspot locations identified by the data analyses provided for their respective regions. - 4.
+Participate in the national "Click It or Ticket" Campaign on the statewide level. - 5.
+Conduct a statewide "Drive Sober or Get Pulled Over" Campaign in conjunction with the national campaign. - 6.
+Conduct sustained E-BE for impaired driving, speeding, and seat belts throughout the year.

-The enforcement efforts are accompanied by a PI&E campaigns that incorporate advertising, bonus spots, website links, and support of government agencies, local coalitions and school officials in an effort that will impact restraint usage.
+The enforcement efforts are accompanied by PI&E campaigns that incorporate advertising, bonus spots, website links, and support of government agencies, and local coalitions in an effort to impact restraint usage.
 This part of the campaign consists of:

-- Development of marketing approach based on Nielsen and Arbitron ratings and targeted primarily towards the 18-34 male age group. - Placement of paid ads on broadcast television, cable television, digital ads, and radio in addition to public service spots.
-Paid advertising will be placed primarily in the five largest media markets. - Management of public relations efforts including press releases and special media events to stimulate media coverage and alert the public to the campaign. - In addition to the paid and free media, the AOHS website will have updated information including ads, articles and other information pertaining to the seat belt campaigns. - Each CTSP/LEL Coordinator will be responsible for generating sustained earned media in their area of the state throughout the year.
+- 1. Development of marketing approach based on Nielsen and Arbitron ratings and targeted primarily towards the 18-34 male age group. - 2.
+Placement of paid ads on broadcast television, cable television, digital ads, and radio in addition to public service spots.
+Paid advertising will be placed primarily in the five largest media markets. - 3.
+Management of public relations efforts including press releases and special media events to stimulate media coverage and alert the public to the campaign. - 4.
+In addition to the paid and free media, the AOHS website will have updated information including ads, articles and other information pertaining to the seat belt campaigns. - 5.
+Each CTSP/LEL Coordinator will be responsible for generating sustained earned media in their area of the state throughout the year.
 The CTSP/LEL Coordinators are also responsible for developing press releases and conducting press events that are specifically targeted to their regions.